- Gender and Relationships»

 My Father, The Transsexual

-This was written several years ago, but began an ongoing discussion I'll never forget (just check out the comment section if you don't believe me).
+Please note: This was written several years ago, but began an ongoing discussion I'll never forget (before transgender and transsexualism became a high profile topic).

 My parents were married 18 years.
 Several of those years my mom was a die-hard housewife to the core, even when it meant accepting my father's cross-dressing.
 She was a traditional woman in that, 'once you marry, you marry for life'.
 Our life wasn't traditional though.

 I was young enough to think it was just a game when my father played 'dress-up'.
 As a child you look to your parents to define "normal" and if my mom seemed OK about it, then it had to be OK.
-But in fact I had a deep down feeling it wasn't OK.
+But in fact I had a feeling it wasn't OK.
+It was not necessarily because the subject had not been approached by society in a meaningful manner yet.

-Growing up with my transvestite/transgender father was still confusing though.
+Growing up with my transvestite/transgender father was not only stressful but confusing.
 For those of you who remember the movie, 'Tootsie'- popular Dustin Hoffman Movie where he dresses as a woman... http://www.imdb.com/title/tt0084805/ well, I saw this as a kid and it definitely added to my delusion that it was all fun and games for men to dress up as women.

-I didn't know the definition of transvestite http://en.wikipedia.org/wiki/Transvestite until after my parents' divorce (due to my dad cheating on my mom)- I was about 10.
+I didn't know the definition of transvestite http://en.wikipedia.org/wiki/Transvestite until after my parents' divorce- I was about 10.
 That's when I remember overhearing my mom explaining to her closest friends and family about my dad's 'condition', but she didn't directly talk to me about it until I was an adult.

 Transvestism seemed harmless enough in my mind.
 I accepted it.
 I look back now and I wasn't really OK with the cross-dressing, but I accepted it- not much choice when it's your own father.
 Sometimes I even fooled myself into thinking my father didn't continue to dress-up after the divorce, because I never saw him do it after that, but then I remember his locked closet door whenever I visited him as a teen.
 I remember having no college funds even though my dad made good money.
 I remember seeing a Gucci bag lying around...

 My dad was trying to be a woman.
-He wasn't a woman- no matter his thoughts, his gender identity, it just was like watching a poor actor.
+He wasn't a woman- no matter his thoughts, his gender identity, it was sadly like watching a poor actor.

 I have never, and still don't, find a need to prove my femininity.
 I think I am a woman in t-shirt and jeans and casual make-up.
 Yes, I do dress up, but I don't feel anymore feminine than I do in my bathrobe or a cocktail dress.
 I realize now that my father couldn't comprehend someone who was comfortable in their own skin.
 He dressed up to prove something and I didn't have anything to prove.
 Needless to say, we saw things very differently.